ultraflame4/Python-Agario/README.md

-#Python Agario
+# Python Agario

-MAJOR REWRITE UNDERWAY
+### MAJOR REWRITE UNDERWAY

+### Description:

+  Basically Agario but in Python and singleplayer and offline

+### Changelog:
-changed name from 'Blocky Getty Dotty' to 'Python Agario'
+#### changed name from 'Blocky Getty Dotty' to 'Python Agario'

-Warning These Instructions\Changelog  Below Only Applies To Older Versions Instruction In The Game   (PAUSE IT)
+## Warning Any Instructions & Changelog  Below Only Applies To Older Versions

+Instruction In The Game   (PAUSE IT)